 Is it safe to travel alone in Brazil?

 Traveling alone in Brazil is absolutely fine as long as you exercise common sense and normal precautions.

 If you want to meet other travelers then you could stay in hostels or, even better, sign up for a Worldpackers placement in Brazil.
-Exchange your time for accommodation and you'll save lots of money while meeting people from all over the world with the same attitude and travel spirit as yourself.
+This platform allows you to exchange your time for accommodation in dozens of cities around the country (and the world!).
+That way you'll save lots of money while meeting people from all over the world with the same attitude and travel spirit as yourself.

 You'll not only get a truly unique Worldpackers travel experience, practice the local language and learn new skills, but you'll also have access to local knowledge of the best places to go and where to avoid... which is priceless advice!
 Additionally, if you have any safety concerns while traveling, Worldpackers offers support to ensure your security.